maro7tigre/PySignalDecipher/command_system/docs/id_system.md

 ## Implementation Details

+### Container Widget Relationships

+The system maintains two separate but synchronized data structures to track container-widget relationships:

+1. **Container-to-Widgets Map**: For each container, tracks a set of all widget IDs in the container
+   - Used for efficient lookup of all widgets in a container
+   - Automatically updated when widgets are registered, unregistered, or moved

+2. **Container Locations Map**: For each container, maps container locations to lists of widget IDs
+   - Organizes widgets by their location within the container
+   - Automatically synchronized with the Container-to-Widgets Map
+   - Return format: `{'0/1': ['pb:3:1:0/1-2', 'pb:2:1:0/1-1']}`

+This dual approach provides both flat access to all widgets in a container (`get_widgets_by_container_id`) and location-based access (`get_container_widgets`).

 ### Clean Handling of Component Lifecycle

 #### Registration
 - When registering a component, it's added to all relevant mappings
 - For container widgets, a new location generator is created
+- The container's locations map is automatically updated

 #### Unregistration
 Proper cleanup is essential when unregistering components: